 Tobacco smoking causes many types of cancer, including cancers of the lung, oesophagus, larynx (voice box), mouth, throat, kidney, bladder, pancreas, stomach and cervix.
 Second-hand smoke, also known as environmental tobacco smoke, has been proven to cause lung cancer in non-smoking adults.
 Smokeless tobacco (also called oral tobacco, chewing tobacco or snuff) causes oral, oesophageal and pancreatic cancer.
 Nearly 80% of the 1 billion smokers in the world live in low- and middle-income countries.

 - Tobacco smoking: causes cancers of the lung, oesophagus, larynx (voice box), mouth, throat, kidney, bladder, pancreas, stomach and cervix;

 - Second-hand smoke (also known as environmental tobacco smoke): causes lung cancer in non-smoking adults; and

 - Smokeless tobacco (also called oral tobacco, chewing tobacco or snuff): causes oral, oesophageal and pancreatic cancer.

 Nearly 80% of the 1 billion smokers in the world live in low- and middle-income countries.

 Physical inactivity, dietary factors, obesity and being overweight

 Dietary modification is another important approach to cancer control.
 There is a link between overweight and obesity to many types of cancer such as oesophagus, colorectum, breast, endometrium and kidney.
-Diets high in fruits and vegetables may have a protective effect against many cancers.
-Conversely, excess consumption of red and preserved meat may be associated with an increased risk of colorectal cancer.
-In addition, healthy eating habits that prevent the development of diet-associated cancers will also lower the risk of cardiovascular disease.
+Diets high in fruits and vegetables may have an independent protective effect against many cancers.
+Regular physical activity and the maintenance of a healthy body weight, along with a healthy diet, considerably reduce cancer risk.
+In addition, healthy eating habits that prevent the development of diet-associated cancers will also lower the risk of other noncommunicable diseases.